Tolkien's legendarium: A context for The Hobbit and The Lord of the Rings

 When Tolkien published The Hobbit in 1937 (which was itself not originally intended for publication, but as a story told privately to his children), the narrative of the published text was loosely influenced by the legendarium as a context, but was not designed to be part of it.
 Carpenter comments that not until Tolkien began to write its sequel, The Lord of the Rings, did he realise the significance of hobbits in his mythology.

 In 1937, encouraged by the success of The Hobbit, Tolkien submitted to his publisher George Allen & Unwin an incomplete but more fully developed version of The Silmarillion called Quenta Silmarillion.
 The reader rejected the work as being obscure and "too Celtic".
 The publisher instead asked Tolkien to write a sequel to The Hobbit.
-Tolkien began to revise The Silmarillion, but soon turned to the sequel, which became The Lord of the Rings.
+Tolkien began to revise the Silmarillion, but soon turned to the sequel, which became The Lord of the Rings.

 Writing The Lord of the Rings during the 1940s, Tolkien was attempting to address the dilemma of creating a narrative consistent with a "sequel" of the published The Hobbit and a desire to present a more comprehensive view of its large unpublished background.
-He renewed work on The Silmarillion after completing The Lord of the Rings, and he greatly desired to publish the two works together.
+He renewed work on the Silmarillion after completing The Lord of the Rings, and he greatly desired to publish the two works together.
 When it became clear that would not be possible, Tolkien turned his full attention to preparing The Lord of the Rings for publication.
 John D. Rateliff has analysed the complex relationship between The Hobbit and The Silmarillion, providing evidence that they were related from the start of The Hobbit's composition.

 Towards publishable form

-With the success of The Lord of the Rings, Tolkien in the late 1950s returned to The Silmarillion, planning to revise the material of his legendarium into a form "fit for publication", a task which kept him occupied until his death in 1973.
-Much of his later writing from this period was concerned more with the theological and philosophical underpinnings of the work than with the narratives themselves.
+With the success of The Lord of the Rings, Tolkien in the late 1950s returned to the Silmarillion, planning to revise the material of his legendarium into a form "fit for publication", a task which kept him occupied until his death in 1973, without attaining a completed state.
+The legendarium has indeed been called "a jumble of overlapping and often competing stories, annals, and lexicons."
+Much of his later writing was however concerned more with the theological and philosophical underpinnings of the work, rather than with the narratives themselves.
 By this time, he had doubts about fundamental aspects of the work that went back to the earliest versions of the stories, and it seems that he felt the need to resolve these problems before he could produce the "final" version of The Silmarillion.
 During this time he wrote extensively on such topics as the nature of evil in Arda, the origin of Orcs, the customs of the Elves, the nature and means of Elvish rebirth, the "flat" world, and the story of the Sun and Moon.
 In any event, with one or two exceptions, he made little change to the narratives during the remaining years of his life.